timofeysie/acknowledge/notes/javascript/javascript-study-list.md

 *Can you explain how promises work in JavaScript?
 What are the states of a promise?*

 *How does async/await improve working with promises?
-Can you provide an example of how you’d use async/await?*
+Can you provide an example of how you'd use async/await?*

 Async/await is a syntactic sugar built on top of promises, making asynchronous code easier to read and write.
-Here’s how it improves working with promises:
+Here's how it improves working with promises:

 ### Benefits of Async/Await